naveenmallemala5/FetchReward_Assessment/README.md

 5. [Resources Used](#resources-used)
 6. [DDL Code](#ddl-code)

-## SQL Dialect Used
+## Note: SQL Dialect Used

-**SQL Dialect Used: Standard SQL**

-The SQL queries provided in the documentation adhere to the Standard SQL dialect, which follows the ANSI SQL (American National Standards Institute SQL) standards.
-This dialect ensures compatibility and interoperability across various relational database management systems (RDBMS) such as MySQL, PostgreSQL, SQLite, Microsoft SQL Server, Oracle, and others.
+The SQL queries provided in this project utilize the Standard SQL dialect, following the ANSI SQL (American National Standards Institute SQL) standards.
+This choice ensures compatibility and interoperability across various relational database management systems (RDBMS) such as MySQL, PostgreSQL, SQLite, Microsoft SQL Server, Oracle, and others.

 ## Data Modeling